simonatweb3/zkNFT/README.md

 &emsp;&emsp;We will demostrate how to promote semaphore protocol to prove ownership of the position without reveal the identity, and also best practice for fee-less verification with an offchain verify server.

 ## Proof Key

 [zkAddress-based Proof Key](https://docs.manta.network/docs/concepts/proofkey) allows users to verify their identity on-chain by prove identity:

-- Show the zkSBT has been minted to their identity(zkAddress).
+* Show the zkSBT has been minted to their identity(zkAddress).
-- Show they have spending rights to that identity(zkAddress).
+* Show they have spending rights to that identity(zkAddress).

 The deisgn could be simpler in Semaphore version :

-- SBT is part of seed for generate identity
+* SBT is part of seed for generate identity
-- account-specific secret is another part for generate identity.
+* account-specific secret is another part for generate identity.

+Verify Twice ?

 ## Semaphore

-&emsp;&emsp;[Semaphore Protocol](<(https://semaphore.appliedzkp.org/)>) allows to prove group membership in merkle tree without revealing identity.
+&emsp;&emsp;[Semaphore Protocol]((https://semaphore.appliedzkp.org/)) allows to prove group membership in merkle tree without revealing identity.

 &emsp;&emsp;We have previously undertaken development based on the Semaphore protocol and attempted to optimize it.